openstack/api-sig/guidelines/discoverability.rst

 This topic document serves to provide guidance on how to have a public REST API expose the URIs and resources to end users in a machine-readable way.

-See also the topic document on :ref:`compatibility`.
+See also the topic document on :ref:`consuming-catalog`.

 Guidance
 --------